Arent De Peyster: American War of Independence

 Until the summer of 1777, British policy during the American War of Independence was for their Indigenous allies to be ready to support the Crown but remain inactive.
-When the policy changed DePeyster recruited Ojibwe and Odawa from the upper Great Lakes region to support the 1777 campaign of General John Burgoyne in DePeyster's native New York.
+When the policy changed De Peyster recruited Ojibwe and Odawa from the upper Great Lakes region to support the 1777 campaign of General John Burgoyne in De Peyster's native New York.
 He was rewarded with a promotion to major.

-In 1779, Major DePeyster took over as commandant of Fort Detroit.
-DePeyster, by his tact and the adoption of conciliatory measures, effectively managed Britain's Indigenous allies against American militia from Pennsylvania and Kentucky.
+In 1779, Major De Peyster took over as commandant of Fort Detroit.
+De Peyster, by his tact and the adoption of conciliatory measures, effectively managed Britain's Indigenous allies against American militia from Pennsylvania and Kentucky.
 Although Great Britain ceded control of Detroit to the United States at the end of the war, Detroit remained in British control until 1796.

-In November 1783, DePeyster was promoted to Lieutenant-Colonel of the 8th Foot and transferred to Fort Niagara, situated at the mouth of the Niagara River.
+In November 1783, De Peyster was promoted to Lieutenant-Colonel of the 8th Foot and transferred to Fort Niagara, situated at the mouth of the Niagara River.
 He did not depart for Niagara until 30 May 1784, where he assumed command on 5 June 1784.
 In the summer of 1785, he returned to England with the regiment and continued to serve, eventually receiving a commission as colonel on 12 October 1793.

 Later life

 He retired in 1794 due to illness, and sold his lieutenant-colonelcy to an associate of John Fane, 10th Earl of Westmorland, the then Lord Lieutenant of Ireland.
-Ten years later, DePeyster had still not been paid.
+Ten years later, De Peyster had still not been paid.
 Upon his retirement, DePeyster and his wife moved to Dumfries, where they settled down at Mavis Grove, a country estate.

-In 1795, when England was threatened by Napoleon, he became actively involved with the militia.
-He played a significant role in enlisting and drilling the 1st Regiment of Dumfries Volunteers.
-One of the original members of the Volunteers was Robert Burns, the prominent Scottish poet, who dedicated to DePeyster his "Poem on Life," and with DePeyster carried on a poetical controversy in the columns of the Dumfries Journal.
-DePeyster, also wrote poetry and published Miscellanies, by an Officer in 1813.
+On 31 January 1795, De Peyster raised the Royal Dumfries Volunteers, a unit of the newly-formed British Volunteer Corps, as its colonel.
+The Volunteer Corps had been established in 1794 to defend Britain against foreign invasion.
+One of the original members of the Volunteers was Robert Burns, the prominent Scottish poet, who dedicated to De Peyster his "Poem on Life," and with De Peyster carried on a poetical controversy in the columns of the Dumfries Journal.
+De Peyster, also wrote poetry and published Miscellanies, by an Officer in 1813.

 Personal life

-After the Seven Years' War, when the 8th Foot was stationed in Scotland, DePeyster married Rebecca Blair (d.
+After the Seven Years' War, when the 8th Foot was stationed in Scotland, De Peyster married Rebecca Blair (d.
 1827), a daughter of Bryce Blair, Provost of Dumfries, and aunt to Lieutenant-Colonel Bryce McMurdo.
 They purportedly had a happy but childless marriage and were seldom apart.

 De Peyster died as the result of an accident on 26 November 1822 in Dumfries, Scotland.
 A large funeral was given in his honor, and he was buried in St Michael's Churchyard.
 His wife died on 20 February 1827.